algolia/json-stream-analyzer/README.md

  */
 ```

-The `UnionType` in this model will therefore have a different marker for each type it encounters, giving you a means of investigating what caused the divergence, if you selected your marker carefully.
+The `UnionType` in this model will therefore have a different tag for each type it encounters, giving you a means of investigating what caused the divergence, if you selected your tag carefully.

 #### `asList`